ee-jackson/academic-kickstart/content/project/toad-microbiomes-Bd/index.md

 We isolated bacterial strains from the skin of Pyrenean _Alytes obstetricans_ and identified isolates to genus level using 16s rRNA sequencing.
 Isolates were co-cultured with _Bd_ in-vitro to assess inhibitory ability.
 We found no evidence of a phylogenetic signal in inhibition of _Bd_.
 Variation in inhibition among bacterial strains within a genus, was greater than variation between genera.

-The results of this project support a community-level approach, as highly divergent bacteria can possess similar functional roles and the ecological consequences of augmenting established microbial communities are not fully understood.
+The results of this project support a community-level approach to microbiome studies, as highly divergent bacteria can possess similar functional roles and the ecological consequences of augmenting established microbial communities are not fully understood.